ethicalabs-ai/FlowerTune-LLM-Labs/README.md

 This command will create a fully structured project with all necessary configurations for running federated fine-tuning experiments.

-## Deploying Infrastructure on Cudo Compute
+## Deploying Infrastructure on CUDO Compute

 This repository includes Terraform configurations to deploy required resources on CUDO Compute.